spieswl/surveyor/README.md

 ### 3. Using a Prerecorded 2D Image Dataset

-Surveyor can use prerecorded 2D images to serve as the input to the odometry-modelling (OM) pipeline.
+Surveyor can use prerecorded 2D images to serve as the input to the odometry-modeling (OM) pipeline.
 Additional components are needed in order to pass the image data and supply the necessary calibration information to the pipeline

 1. `camera_emulator`
 2. `camera_calibration`     : Part of the `image_pipeline` metapackage (see __1.
 Dependencies__)
 3. `surveyor_dso`           : Custom ROS wrapper to interface with DSO
-4. `TBD`
+4. `surveyor_remode`        : Custom ROS wrapper to interface with REMODE

 In addition to the 2D images, files containing the camera geometric calibration, gamma calibration, and a vignette sample should accompany the image set.
 If using a prerecorded 2D image set, take care to arrange the information in the following fashion: